-Walk out of our MBA classroom in downtown Manhattan, and you can see big signs that sustainability is sexy—literally, big signs—Vornado: NYC’s Most Sustainable Landlord, and Sprint: Environmental Stewardship/Ethical Sourcing.
+Walk out of our MBA classroom in downtown Manhattan, and you can see big signs that sustainability is sexy—literally, big signs—Vornado: "NYC’s Most Sustainable Landlord" and Sprint: "Environmental Stewardship/Ethical Sourcing."

 Truthfully, the population’s growing concern for long-term sustainable development is a large part of why businesses are becoming more mindful about integrating sustainability throughout their current business models.
-Data from the 2015 Nielson annual Global Corporate Sustainability Report revealed that 66 percent of consumers would rather spend more on a product produced by a sustainable brand than a product that was traditionally manufactured by a cheaper brand — that’s over half of consumers!
+Data from the 2015 Nielson annual Global Corporate Sustainability Report revealed that 66 percent of consumers would rather spend more on a product produced by a sustainable brand than a product that was traditionally manufactured by a cheaper brand.
+That’s over half of consumers!
 Furthermore, Nielson data showed that 73 percent of millennials are willing to pay the higher price of sustainably manufactured goods.

-— Even greater —Sustainable Brands reported that "81 percent of consumers say they will make personal sacrifices to address social, environmental issues."
+What's more—Sustainable Brands reported that "81 percent of consumers say they will make personal sacrifices to address social, environmental issues."

-In a world dominated by millennial culture, brand promise makes impact.
+In a world dominated by millennial culture, brand promise makes an impact.
 Brand is so powerful that Forbes goes on to explain how companies are starting to put "the value of their brand on their balance sheet."

 - A Family Business — Patagonia does a number of things to promote its “family business” philosophy, such as paid time off for family obligations and on-site child care for working parents.
 In 1983, Patagonia established on-site child care for working parents.

-- Company Activism — Patagonia believes that environmental protection and preservation is a personal responsibility — they don’t just advocate change, they are the change.
+- Company Activism — Patagonia believes that environmental protection and preservation is a personal responsibility.
+They don’t just advocate change—they are the change.

 But what makes Patagonia a great example of sustainability through business leadership and innovation?
 Simply put—the Patagonia brand understands that a company that neglects mindful business decisions, work-life balance, and environmental efficiency is not going to reap the return of long-term value.

-Why it Matters: Rather than being easily intimidated by the responsibility and time commitment required by sustainable change, Patagonia demonstrates how this reform is an opportunity to promote innovation tactics that yield a greater return on investment (ROI) and increase competitive advantage.
+Why it Matters: Rather than being easily intimidated by the responsibility and time commitment required by sustainable change, Patagonia demonstrates how this reform is an opportunity to promote innovative tactics that yield a greater return on investment (ROI) and increase competitive advantage.

-Sustainable practices improve operational efficiency and product design, create greater employee engagement and productivity, provide strategic advantage, and ultimately, enhance customer loyalty.
+Sustainable practices improve operational efficiency and product design, create greater employee engagement and productivity, provide strategic advantage, and, ultimately, enhance customer loyalty.

-In response to sustainable trends such as millennial-consumer demands, most MBAs have added a course or two in sustainability, yet 90 percent of what they teach is still single-bottom line, make-as-much-money-as-you-can (without breaking too many laws) type of business ideology.
+In response to sustainable trends such as millennial-consumer demands, most MBAs have added a course or two in sustainability, yet 90 percent of what they teach is still single bottom line, make-as-much-money-as-you-can (without breaking too many laws) type of business ideology.